ninjaaron/lazydots/README.rst

 reproduce rare forms that end with qibbuts or hiriq.
 If this happens, just stick an extra consonant on the end and delete it once you get the Hebrew :D

-You should only use the ":" to mark vocal schwa.
-Silent schwa will automatically be supplied.
-In general, you don't really have to mark the vocal schwa either, but you do need it for BeGaD KeFaT letters.

-The software should automatically add meteg to disambiguate between qamats qatan and qamats gadol when necessary.

 Some special notes about holems and consonantal vavs: